 Questioning blanket contract clauses

-More often than not the legal teams in companies that you are looking to contract with will look to cut though your master service agreement with redlines like a hot knife though butter.
+More often than not the legal teams in companies that you are looking to contract with will look to cut through your master service agreement with redlines like a hot knife through butter.
 They will at times delete entire sections that they see as not agreeable to their outcomes.
-This type of blanket contracting is often the reaction of a busy lawyer looking to skip though a bunch on contract reviews and they have their cheat sheet of what can and can’t be accepted.
-A common area that this happens is in the area of SaaS contract liability and warrants.
+This type of blanket contracting is often the reaction of a busy lawyer looking to skip through a bunch of contract reviews and they have their cheat sheet of what can and can’t be accepted.
+A common area where this happens is in the area of SaaS contract liability and warrants.
 Whatever clause comes close to that cheat sheet can and will be entirely deleted.
 Who has time to read that in detail?

-A common reaction to this is to see that they have deleted an entire section that contained something that was important to you and therefore to push back on the entire deletion.
-This can cause conflict and force both sides to dig in and be stubborn in their positions and see inclusion of certain clauses as a winner takes all situation.
+A common reaction to this is to see that they have deleted an entire section that contained something important to you and therefore to push back on the entire deletion.
+This can cause conflict and force both sides to dig in and be stubborn in their positions and see the inclusion of certain clauses as a winner-takes-all all situation.
 This will sour a relationship and a deal quickly.

 A more effective response to this type of deletion is to simply ask ‘What in particular was it in this section that you were unwilling to agree to?’
 More often than not they will point out particular areas and you’ll be able to incorporate a lot more of the original text they you would have if you pushed back on the entire deletion.